criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/GrantConsentModelValueResource.md

 # GrantConsentModelValueResource

-A top-level object that encapsulates a Criteo API response for a single value.
+A top-level object that encapsulates a Criteo API response for a single value

 ## Properties